 The Project Implementation & Management department is charged with managing the planning and implementation of capital development projects within the Tourism District in the City of Atlantic City, at the Atlantic City Convention Center and Atlantic City Rail Terminal, Jim Whelan Boardwalk Hall, the Wave Garage and CRDA offices.
 This department also maintains and ensures project management standards for infrastructure capital improvements specific to utilities and facilities on behalf of the Authority.

 Special Improvement Division

 The CRDA’s Special Improvement Division (SID) performs many services throughout the Tourism District that improves the cleanliness and safety of the business community and visitors to Atlantic City.
 The SID division is comprised of a General Maintenance group of 43 year-round team members, up to 25 seasonal team members, and a 46-member Ambassador/Environmental Services group.
 SID also works closely with the CRDA-funded Atlantic City Police Department Tourism District Patrol Unit.

 Atlantic City Convention Center and Jim Whelan Boardwalk Hall: Please visit the websites for the Atlantic City Convention Center and Jim Whelan Boardwalk Hall.
-To inquire or book a facility, please visit Meet AC.
+To inquire or book a facility, please go to Visit Atlantic City.